Salem Witch Jail in Salem, Massachusetts

 On March 8, 1683, the Town of Salem voted to build a new county jail in Salem and awarded 30 pounds for the new project.

-The jail was built in 1684 and was a small wooden building with a stone-walled dungeon in the basement.
+The jail was built in 1684 and was a small wooden building measuring about 20 square feet in size with two stone-walled dungeons in the basement where the more dangerous prisoners were kept.

 "Martha Corey and her persecutors," illustration of Martha Corey in the dungeon of the Salem jail, published in Stranger's Guide to Boston and its Suburbs, circa 1883